Clofazimine: Research

 The immunosuppressive effects of clofazimine were immediately noticed when applied in animal model.
 Macrophages were first reported to be inhibited due to the stabilization of lysosomal membrane by clofazimine.
 Clofazimine also showed a dosage-dependent inhibition of neutrophil motility, lymphocyte transformation, mitogen-induced PBMC proliferation and complement-mediated solubilization of pre-formed immune complexes in vitro.
 A mechanistic studying of clofazimine in human T cells revealed that this drug is a Kv1.3 (KCNA3) channel blocker.
 This indicates that clofazimine will be potentially used for treatment of multiple sclerosis, rheumatoid arthritis and type 1 diabetes.
 Because the Kv1.3-high effector memory T cells (T_{EM}) are actively involved in the development of these diseases, and Kv1.3 activity is essential for stimulation and proliferation of T_{EM} by regulating calcium influx in the T cells.

 Several clinical trials were also conducted looking for its immunosuppressive activity even before it was approved for leprosy by FDA.
 It was first reported to be effective in treating chronic discoid lupus erythematosus with 17 out of 26 patients got remission.
 But later another group found it was ineffective in treating diffuse, photosensitive, systemic lupus erythematosus.
 Clofazimine also has been sporadically reported with some success in other autoimmune diseases such as psoriasis, Miescher's granulomatous cheilitis.

+There is an analog of clofazimine that is called B-669 [78182-92-0].